Paul Obiefule

-Paul Ikechukwu Obiefule (born 15 May 1986 in Owerri) is a Nigerian retired footballer.
+Paul Ikechukwu Obiefule (born 15 May 1986) is a Nigerian former professional footballer who played as a midfielder.

 Club career

-Obiefule began his career in his home country of Nigeria playing for Planners FC and then Heartland, where he spent two months before being spotted by Danish side Viborg FF, who signed him in 2004.
-During his time at Viborg he attracted much interest from many overseas clubs but in 2007 it was announced that he had signed a one-year deal for the Norwegian club Lyn, in September 2008 signed a new contract, lasting until the end of 2011 and Was Handed Over The Captain Band Making him the First Black to Captain a Norwegian Premiership Club Obiefule was a transfer target for English Championship side Watford, Scottish Aberdeen and Norwegian Hønefoss.
-Obiefule verbally agreed on 14 December 2009 for a 3-year long contract with Hønefoss because of a knee injury that jeopardised his moves to either Scotland or England.
-Obiefule agreed on 6 months loan for Lillestrøm on 2 August 2011 and was drafted into the game against Tromsø the next day, 3 August, without training with his new teammate.
+Obiefule was born in Owerri.
+He began his career in his home country of Nigeria playing for Planners FC and then Heartland, where he spent two months before being spotted by Danish side Viborg FF, who signed him in 2004.
+During his time at Viborg he attracted much interest from many overseas clubs but in 2007 it was announced that he had signed a one-year deal for the Norwegian club Lyn.
+In September 2008 signed a new contract, lasting until the end of 2011 and he was appointed captain making him the first black to captain a Norwegian Premiership Club.
+Obiefule was a transfer target for English Championship side Watford, Scottish Aberdeen and Norwegian Hønefoss.
+Obiefule verbally agreed on 14 December 2009 for a three-year contract with Hønefoss because of a knee injury that jeopardised his moves to either Scotland or England.
+Obiefule agreed on six months loan for Lillestrøm on 2 August 2011 and was drafted into the game against Tromsø the next day, 3 August, without training with his new teammate.

 In February 2012 Obiefule signed a contract for the 2012 season with Finnish Veikkausliiga team KuPS.

 In November 2012, Obiefule was back training with Viborg FF ahead of a proposed move to an unknown Chinese team.

 In August 2015, Obiefule agreed for a contract with Danish club Holstebro, after playing for Møldrup/Tostrup.
 He retired in 2017.